backdrop-contrib/brush/README.md

 CREDITS
 -------
-Originally developed as Drush by Arto Bendiken <http://bendiken.net/> for Drupal 4.7.
-Redesigned by Franz Heinzmann (frando) <http://unbiskant.org/> in May 2007 for Drupal 5.
+Originally developed as Drush by Arto Bendiken <http://bendiken.net/> for Drupal 4.7, redesigned by Franz Heinzmann (frando) <http://unbiskant.org/> in May 2007 for Drupal 5.
 Drush versions maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from Owen Barton, Adrian Rossouw, greg.1.anderson, jonhattan.

 Ported to Backdrop CMS as Drop by Alan Mels <https://github.com/alanmels> in October 2019.